rohan-bansal/Fantasia/README.md

 # Fantasy-RPG

-A console game in which you are a character in a fantasy world, visiting villages and caves, fighting monsters, etc.   :P ;D
+A console game in which you are a character in a fantasy world.

+Head over to releases for the full game.

 _100% complete_